Penetration Testing

 Importing Hosts

-Just earlier we exported the data from a workspace into an XML file.
-We mentioned that this file can be used for references and creating reports but this XML can also serve as a backup for your work.
-It is highly unlikely that your works gets deleted or corrupted from the workspace database.
-We tried to do but we were not able to kill the database.
-We even restarted the system to check but all the data seemed to retain inside the workspace.
-However, if you want to import the data from your workspace backup then you can use the db_import command.
+Earlier, we exported the data from a workspace into an XML file.
+We mentioned that this file can be used for references and creating reports.
+However, this XML file can also serve as a backup for your work.
+It is highly unlikely that your work gets deleted or corrupted from the workspace database.
+We even tried to crash the database but were not able to kill it.
+Furthermore, we restarted the system to check, and all the data still retained inside the workspace.
+If you want to import the data from your workspace backup, then you can use the db_import command.

 This completes our testing with the workspace commands.
 Let’s move on to the different options inside the host’s command.